Tryops/track-playback-controller/README.md

 ## Notice for Spotify
-Spotify only works when an `access_token` from an authenticated Spotify Premium account is supplied (access_token given for scope of playing tracks) and a Spotify application is registered.
+Spotify only works when an `access_token` from an authenticated Spotify Premium account is supplied (`access_token` given for scope of playing tracks, e.g. `streaming`, `user-read-email` and `user-read-private`) and a Spotify application is registered.
 This must be done seperately like with https://github.com/jwilsson/spotify-web-api-php for example.

-Also see [here](https://developer.spotify.com/documentation/web-playback-sdk/quick-start) and [here](https://developer.spotify.com/documentation/web-playback-sdk/reference/#playing-a-spotify-uri) for further information on Spotify.
+Also see [the quickstart guide](https://developer.spotify.com/documentation/web-playback-sdk/quick-start) and [the SDK reference](https://developer.spotify.com/documentation/web-playback-sdk/reference/#playing-a-spotify-uri) for further information on Spotify.